 The 360° view demonstrates what the square could look like if you were standing along the path leading to the south east corner.
 Use your mouse to look across to the open garden, up towards the gently rising mound of the hidden water garden or to the edges of the square to find the social ovals within the shaded garden.
 In the distance you'll be able to make out a rain basket as part of the corner garden in the north east corner of the Square.

-As part of the exhibition in the Square, we have created a temporary oval to spark a conversation about planting within the shaded garden.
-We want to test how this could provide an immersive experience that delights the senses and enhance the feeling of stepping into nature.
+As part of the exhibition in the Square, we created a temporary oval to spark a conversation about planting within the shaded garden.
+We wanted to test how this could provide an immersive experience that delights the senses and enhance the feeling of stepping into nature.